 - Optional: splash of honey or maple syrup; pinch of garlic powder, chili flakes and/or ginger

-- Heat BBQ grill to medium high (400-450F).
+- HEAT OUTDOOR GRILL to medium high (400-450F).

 - MAKE SALSA: Peel and dice mango and avocado into small pieces.
 Place in small bowl.
 Add lime, salt, pepper and optional ingredients if using.
 (I add maple syrup).
 Set aside.

 - GRILL BURGERS: Lightly spray burgers with oil to avoid sticking to grill (I find this works best, but you can also brush grill with a paper towel dipped in oil).
 Add to the preheated grill for 2-4 minutes per side until the internal temperature on an instant-read thermometer reaches 160F/71C.
 Temperature will rise 5 degrees on resting.
 Note 3 to pan fry.

 - SERVE: Grill or toast buns.
 Place bottom half of toasted buns on platter and add burgers.
 On each burger, top with some salsa and a dollop of BBQ sauce if desired.
 Top with other half of bun.
 Serve.

 - Ground chicken: I prefer dark meat ground chicken – juicier and more flavorful.
 But hard to find.
 With the panade, white meat will work fine too.
 Try to get ground chicken (or turkey) with a 90:10 ratio.
 This means 90% chicken 10% fat.
 The 99% lean chicken in my experience is too dry.
 Substitute ground beef, veal or pork if you prefer.

 - What is a panade? a panade is a milk-and-bread paste that’s incorporated into ground meat before shaping it to keep the meat moist and tender.
 You can use mayo instead of milk.